godzie44/BugStalker/examples/README.md

 Nested calls that trigger a SIGSEGV to validate DAP `exceptionInfo` source/stack trace reporting.

+### Dap_exception_filters

+Application that raises a signal or loops to validate DAP exception breakpoint filters.

 ### Dap_source_map

 Small application that includes a module under a `./nptl/` path to exercise DAP `source` request